 Gave birth and supported Project Managers

-The ASL was responsible for supplying the soldier with electronics devices to measure and quantify the weather so that the commander will be able to move and shoot accurately.
+The ASL was responsible for supplying the soldier with electronic devices to measure and quantify the weather so that the commander will be able to move and shoot accurately.

 Atmospheric Sounding Systems

 The major program was to develop a replacement for the AN/GMD-1 which was fielded at the end of WWII and was quickly approaching the end of life.
 A large balloon, carrying a radiosonde, was released and tracked.
-Pressure, temperature, and humidity was telemetered to the ground and recorded on a strip chart.
-The tracking antenna recorded azmuth and elevation.
-At the conclusion of the flight the charts were analyzed and a series of met messages were developed.
+Pressure, temperature, and humidity were telemetered to the ground and recorded on a strip chart.
+The tracking antenna recorded azimuth and elevation.
+At the conclusion of the flight, the charts were analyzed and a series of met messages were developed.
 A sound ranging message using data to 1 KM altitude was sent first.
 Next was the artillery message, essential in providing accurate artillery fire, and which provided wind speed and direction, temperature, and humidity in 12 increments up to 11 km altitude.
 Finally and air weather service message was sent giving much the same information, but in a different format up to an altitude of 30 km.
-There message took about one hour to complete and in the case of changing situations were not sufficiently timely.
+Their message took about one hour to complete and in the case of changing, situations were not sufficiently timely.

-The ASL group were also involved in the development of a hydrogen generator and a weather radar.
+The ASL group was also involved in the development of a hydrogen generator and a weather radar.
 Neither of these items went into production.

 One of the key research programs of the labs was to develop a means of automatically analyzing the radar returns to determine specific signatures which would enable us to identify targets quickly and automatically.
 This target recognition program became a tool for better radars and un-cooperative IFF programs.